gcgov/sipxecs-voicemail-transcription/README.md

 # sipxecs-voicemail-transcription

-This project extends sipxcom voicemail email notifications to include a voice to text transcription.
-Requirements:
+Install this on your Ezuce unitme server to add voicemail transcriptions to voicemail emails utilizing Google's Cloud Speech-to-Text API.

+-Requirements:
   - sipxcom
   - Python3
   - Google Cloud Project
  	 - Project needs access to the Google Cloud Storage API (https://cloud.google.com/storage/) and the Google Cloud Speech API (https://cloud.google.com/speech/)
  	 - In the Google Cloud Console, create and download Application Service Credentials as a JSON file